 We have provided financial and related material on one page, but if you do not see something you are looking for call us at (909) 793-2503 or email us at info@SBVWCD.org.
 We are proud to have earned the Transparency Certificate of Excellence from the Special District Leadership Foundation for our efforts to demonstrate best practices in transparency and accountability.

 SBVWCD recharges water from the Santa Ana River and Mill Creek in East Highland, Mentone/East Redlands.
-The District’s 52 recharge basins in Mill Creek and 14 recharge Basins in the Santa Ana River along with other facilities recharge area improve water levels and water quality for the San Bernardino Basin Area.
+The district’s 52 recharge basins in Mill Creek and 14 recharge Basins in the Santa Ana River along with other facilities recharge area improve water levels and water quality for the San Bernardino Basin Area.
 We recharge native river, creek water, and State Project water on behalf of our customers and water partners.
-The SBVWCD District boundary encompasses approximately 50,000 acres or approximately 78 square miles within unincorporated San Bernardino County as well as portions of the Cities of San Bernardino, Loma Linda, Redlands, and Highland.
-The water recharged by the District serves 227,580 (according to the 2010 census) people in the District who use well water through our partner water agencies.
-In addition, cities and agriculture in Riverside County pump and use water recharged by the District.
+The SBVWCD boundary encompasses approximately 50,000 acres or approximately 78 square miles within unincorporated San Bernardino County as well as portions of the Cities of San Bernardino, Loma Linda, Redlands, and Highland.
+The water recharged by the district serves 227,580 (according to the 2010 census) people in the district who use well water through our partner water agencies.
+In addition, cities and agriculture in Riverside County pump and use water recharged by the district.

-Originally formed as a private Water Conservation Association in 1909, percolation ponds were dug and the Cuttle Weir was completed by 1914.
-The current District was formed by the San Bernardino County Board of Supervisors on January 4, 1932 by a vote of landowners to obtain water for conservation purposes as a special purpose District under §74000 California Water Code Water Conservation District Act of 1931.
+Originally formed as a private Water Conservation Association in 1909, percolation ponds were dug, and the Cuttle Weir was completed by 1914.
+The current District was formed by the San Bernardino County Board of Supervisors on January 4, 1932, through a vote of landowners to obtain water for conservation purposes as a special purpose District under §74000 California Water Code Water Conservation District Act of 1931.
 Shortly thereafter, the Association dissolved.
-The District has fee ownership, water recharge easements, and/or permitted use on more than 3,650 acres.
+The district has fee ownership, water recharge easements, and/or permitted use on more than 3,650 acres.

-The District is governed by a Board of Directors that establishes the policies of the District and appoints the General Manager, who oversees the day-to-day operations of the organization.
+The SBVWCD is governed by a Board of Directors that establishes the policies of the district and appoints the General Manager, who oversees the day-to-day operations of the organization.
 The Board has recently completed redistricting from 7 divisions to 5 divisions and from 7 members to 5 members.

-Board of Director per-diem of $231.00 per meeting up to a maximum of 10 meetings per month and expenses for District and other meetings is set by Ordinance No. 2014-1 and Resolution No. 576B, Board of Directors Compensation Information.
+The Board of Director per-diem is $270.00 per meeting up to a maximum of 10 meetings per month and expenses for District and other meetings is set by Ordinance No. 2014-1 and Resolution No. 618, Board of Directors Compensation Information.
 Expenses above $100 dollars are reported annually in the annual financial report, subject to the Board Policy Manual.

 Form 806 reports additional compensation (salary or stipend) that public officials receive from appointments to positions on committees, boards, or commissions of a public agency, special district, or joint powers agency or authority.
 Link to the most recent FPPC Form.

-The District has a small staff of 5 full time employees, General Manager, interns, and District General Counsel.
-The Organizational Chart at the bottom of the page shows the flat structure and the Job Classification Salary Schedule indicates the positions and pay structure.
-Finally the General Manager’s Contractdocuments the pay and benefits paid to the District Executive.
+The district has a small staff of 10 full time employees, General Manager, interns, and District General Counsel.
+The Organizational Chart and the Job Classification Salary Schedule indicates the positions and pay structure.
+Finally, the General Manager’s Contract documents the pay and benefits paid to the District Executive.